steven068zzy/stevenZYzhao.github.io/_pages/about.md

   - Designed and implemented multi-input PID and LQR controllers to regulate longitudinal acceleration, pitch angle, and roll angle.
 Achieved significant improvements: 77% reduction in RMS longitudinal acceleration, 69% reduction in pitch angle RMS, and 58% reduction in roll angle RMS.
   - Maintained energy consumption under 2 kW and preliminarily reduced per-vehicle implementation cost to under \$4,000.

+- *May 2023 – Aug 2023*, [Chinese Academy of Sciences](https://english.siat.ac.cn/), Shenzhen, CN
+  **Automation Engineer**

+  Design and Implementation of High-Throughput Imaging System.
+  -Designed a multi-perspective VISoR imaging strategy, incorporating techniques such as deconvolution and deep learning image processing, which allows for achieving isotropic imaging results.
+  -Redesigned the fixed base of the VISoR system into a rotating base, significantly reducing the manual labor and time costs associated with imaging.

+  TM4C-Based Fully Automated Liquid Exchange System for Mouse and Monkey Brain Experiments.
+  -Engineered a specialized hardware setup incorporating TM4C microcontrollers to facilitate seamless fluid exchange.
+And programmed TM4C units to orchestrate the precise timing control of liquid exchanges, which ensures consistent and accurate experimental conditions.
+  -Developed an intuitive user interface to facilitate researchers in setting up experiments, defining parameters, and monitoring progress.

 # 🎖 Honors and Awards